The Definitive Guide to Landing Your Investment Banking Internship

 What Is an Early Insights Program?

-These programs typically cover most or all aspects of the hosting firm.
+These insights programs typically cover most or all aspects of the hosting firm.
 For independent boutique firms that may be entirely investment banking; however, for bulge bracket, middle market, and other investment banks, it can include Sales & Trading, Equity Research, Investment Management, Operations, and other divisions throughout the company.

 What Is a Sophomore Summer Internship?